Unsmartguy1099/git_practice/readme.md

 # lab class on version control system
-In this class, we will see how version control works on git and github
+In thus class, we will see how version control works on git and github

-# today is February 5, 2023